titancoder12/swarms/README.md

 ```
 python swarm-soccer.py
 ```

+A deployed version can also be found [here](https://replit.com/@babytitanlin/Swarm-Simulations).

 ## How does it work?
 This project simulates a swarm of autonomous agents (boids) interacting with movable objects in a 2D environment.
 The simulation is based on the principles of flocking behavior and object manipulation.
 Here's a simple breakdown of the features and concepts that define the simulation: